 Q- What are the Daily Check a Heart Failure Patient should know?

-If you have any changes in your weight, any swelling or changes in your breathing then act quickly and follow your heart failure action plan.
+If you notice any changes in your weight, edoema, or breathing, respond fast and stick to your heart failure treatment plan.
 Click here for a Heart Failure Action Plan.

 References- 1.
 My Heart Failure Action Plan. (n.d.).
 Retrieved November 17, 2020, from https://hnc.org.au/winter-strategy-2020/wp-content/uploads/2017/07/20170709-Heart-Failure-Action-Plan-Template-2nd amendmentjg.pdf#:~:text=1%20My%20Heart%20Failure%20Action%20Plan.%202%20If